-- changes in end-user demand for the products manufactured and sold by our customers, - the effects of competitive pricing pressures, including decreases in average selling prices of our products, - production capacity levels and fluctuations in manufacturing yields, - availability and cost of materials and services from our suppliers, - the gain or loss of significant customers, - our ability to develop, introduce and market new products and technologies on a timely basis, - new product and technology introductions by competitors, - delays in the adoption of standards by standard-setting bodies and delays in the commercial deployment of certain technologies (including, but not limited to, 5G), - actions by government regulators to restrict or delay the availability of sufficient spectrum for wireless technologies, including technologies that utilize unlicensed spectrum and/or shared spectrum, - changes in consumers' rates of replacement of smartphones and other devices that utilize our products, - increasing industry consolidation among our competitors, - changes in the mix of products produced and sold, - market acceptance of our products and our customer's products (including, but not limited to, market acceptance of 5G products), and - intellectual property disputes, including those concerning payments associated with the licensing and/or sale of intellectual property, and related remedies (e.g., monetary damages, injunctions, or exclusion orders affecting our or our customers' products).
+- · delays in the widespread deployment of commercial 5G networks or in consumer adoption of 5G-enabled devices, - · changes in end-user demand for the products manufactured and sold by our customers, - · the effects of competitive pricing pressures, including decreases in average selling prices of our products, - · production capacity levels and fluctuations in manufacturing yields, - availability and cost of materials and services from our suppliers, - · the gain or loss of significant customers, - our ability to develop, introduce, and market new products and technologies on a timely basis, - market acceptance of our products and our customer's products (including, but not limited to, market acceptance of new, emerging technologies), - · new product and technology introductions by competitors, - delays in the adoption of standards by standard-setting bodies and delays in the commercial deployment or consumer adoption of certain technologies. - actions by government regulators to restrict or delay the availability of sufficient spectrum for wireless technologies, including technologies that utilize unlicensed spectrum and/or shared spectrum, - · changes in consumers' rates of replacement of smartphones and other devices that utilize our products, - increasing industry consolidation among our competitors, - changes in the mix of products produced and sold, and - intellectual property disputes, including those concerning payments associated with the licensing and/or sale of intellectual property, and related remedies (e.g., monetary damages, injunctions, or exclusion orders affecting our or our customers' products).

-We employ certain methods, assumptions, estimates, and other subjective judgments in order to apply our accounting policies and to project future performance, projections which may be publicly disclosed from time to time.
+We employ certain methods, assumptions, estimates, and other subjective judgments in order to apply our accounting policies and to project future performance, and such projections may be publicly disclosed from time to time.
 Changes to such methods, assumptions, estimates, and judgments, combined with other factors that are difficult to forecast, including the factors listed above, could materially and adversely affect our quarterly or annual operating results and could produce actual operating results that differ significantly from previous estimates and projections.
 If our operating results fail to meet the expectations of analysts or investors, it could materially and adversely affect the price of our common stock.

-Our reliance on a small number of customers for a large portion of our sales could have a material adverse effect on the results of our operations.
+We rely on a small number of customers for a large portion of our sales.

 Significant portions of our sales are concentrated among a limited number of customers.
-If we lost one or more of these major customers, or if one or more major customers significantly decreased its orders for our products, our business could be materially and adversely affected.
-In each of fiscal 2019 and fiscal 2018, one customer accounted for greater than ten percent of our net revenue.
-In fiscal 2017, three customers each accounted for ten percent or greater of our net revenue.
-For further discussion see Note 15 to Item 8 of this Annual Report on Form 10-K.
+If we lost one or more of these major customers, or if one or more major customers significantly decreased its orders for our products, our business, results of operations, and financial condition could be materially and adversely impacted, which could adversely affect our stock price.
+In each of fiscal 2020, fiscal 2019, and fiscal 2018, one customer accounted for greater than ten percent of our net revenue.
+For further discussion see Note 14 to Item 8 of this Annual Report on Form 10-K.